CostaMeleFincons/auto-contractive-maps/ac-maps/test/README.md

 The file `test.py` loads a trained net from `pathModel`.
 Afterwards, the testing set from the Mnist dataset is compared against the model.
-Results are placed in `folderOut`.
+Statistics are printed to std::out.